 - Stock market volatility can be used to entice you to transfer pension assets into high return/high-risk investments.

 In the current environment, we have seen many promises of high investment returns relating to the production of sanitiser, personal protective equipment, and drug research, for example.
-The fraudsters tap into the empathy and willingness to help people that many of us experience.
+Unfortunately, the fraudsters tap into the empathy and willingness to help many of us feel.

 Cloning legitimate, regulated financial advisers